vv9k/wutag/README.md

 OPTIONS:
-    -d, --dir <dir>                When this parameter is specified the program will look for files starting from provided path, otherwise defaults to current directory
+    -d, --dir <dir>                When this parameter is specified the program will look for files starting from provided path, otherwise defaults to current directory.
+Only applies to subcommands that take a pattern as a positional argument
-    -m, --max-depth <max-depth>    If provided increase maximum recursion depth of filesystem traversal to specified value, otherwise default depth is 2
+    -m, --max-depth <max-depth>    If provided increase maximum recursion depth of filesystem traversal to specified value, otherwise default depth is 2.
+Only applies to subcommands that take a pattern as a positional argument

 SUBCOMMANDS:
-    clear                Clears all tags of the files that match the provided pattern cp                   Copies tags from the specified file to files that match a pattern edit                 Edits the tag of files that match the provided pattern help                 Prints this message or the help of the given subcommand(s) list                 Lists all tags of the files that match the provided pattern print-completions    Prints completions for the specified shell to stdout rm                   Removes the specified tags of the files that match the provided pattern search               Searches for files that have all of the provided `tags`
+    clear                Clears all tags of the files that match the provided pattern cp                   Copies tags from the specified file to files that match a pattern edit                 Edits a tag
+    help                 Prints this message or the help of the given subcommand(s) list                 Lists all available tags or files print-completions    Prints completions for the specified shell to stdout rm                   Removes the specified tags of the files that match the provided pattern search               Searches for files that have all of the provided `tags`